 Articles Related to this Video:

-If we take the lower back, it looks like this.
+If we take the lower back, the kind that looks like this.
 This is the front, this is the back.
-You have five lumbar vertebrae.
-The sacrum is over here.
-Pelvis is over here.
-The spinal cord is in the back.
-The discs are between the bones here.
-There are three most common causes of lower back pain.
+You get five vertebrae (one, two, three, four, five).
+Sacrum’s over here, and the pelvis is over here.
+Spinal cord is in the back.
+The discs are in between the bones over here.

 The second most common cause of chronic lower back pain are these joints in the back of the spine called facet joints.
-Facets are like knees, shoulders, fingers—they’re synovial joints with the same basic parts as the knee, shoulder, or hip.
+Facets are like knees, shoulders, hips, fingers—they’re synovial joints, they have all the same basic parts as a knee, shoulder, or hip.
 They’re just a little more exotic because they’re deep in the spine.
 You can’t see them without an x-ray.
-You can’t push on them to see particular movement.
-Basically, just like a knee or shoulder or hip that can become arthritic, so can these facet joints.
-Facet joints tend to be more painful when you stand and extend and they tend to feel a little bit better if you sit in general.
-You can imagine these are the joints right here.
-The facets standing puts a lot of load on it, that’s why they tend to be more painful when you’re standing or when you twist and turn.
-In older people – after the age of 65 – they tend to account for maybe thirty to forty percent of chronic lower back pain.
-In younger people, it’s less common for facet pain; more like fifteen percent or thereabouts.
+And you can’t push on them unless you poke it with a needle.
+But basically, just like a knee or shoulder or hip that can become arthritic, and painful, so can these facet joints.
+Facet joints tend to be more painful when you stand and extend and they tend to feel a little bit better when you sit, in general.
+You can imagine these are the joints back here.
+The facets, standing puts a lot of load on them, and that’s why they tend to be more painful when you’re standing or when you twist and turn.
+In older people, after the age of 65, they tend to account for about 30 to 40 percent of chronic lower back pain.
+In younger people, it’s less common from facet joint; more like 15 percent or thereabouts.

 The third most common cause of chronic lower back pain is the sacroiliac joint.
-Remember this is the lower back – here’s the front, back.
+Remember this is the lower back, right?
+Front, back.
 Here’s the sacrum.
 This bone over here is the ilium.
-There is a joint line here that’s called the sacroiliac joint.
+There is a joint line here called the sacroiliac joint.
 That tends to be pain more in the lower portion, more in the buttocks.
-It accounts for ten to fifteen percent, some people say as many as twenty percent of chronic lower back pain.
+It accounts for 10 to 15 percent, some people even say as many as 20 percent of chronic lower back pain.